EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/index.md

 country: "UK"
 language: "English"
 latlng:
-humandate:
+humandate: 2 Dec 2021
-humantime:
+humantime: 10:00 GMT
-startdate:
+startdate: 2021-12-02 10:00
-enddate:
+enddate: 2021-12-02 16:00
-instructor: ["Jane Doe"]
+instructor: ["Andy Turner"]
-helper: ["John Doe","John Smith"]
+helper: []
-email: ["support@archer2.ac.uk"]
+email: ["a.turner@epcc.ed.ac.uk"]
 collaborative_notes:
+eventbrite:
 root: .
 ---

 <h2>Description</h2>

-This lesson provides an introduction to using ARCHER2 for users who:
+This lesson provides an introduction to using ARCHER2 for user who:
   - have already used other HPC systems; and
   - want to use pre-installed simulation/modelling packages rather than compiling their own.

 The lesson aims to answer the following questions:
   - What hardware is available on ARCHER2?
-    + What does it consist of (login nodes, compute nodes, file systems, backup)?
+    + What does they consist of (login nodes, compute nodes, file systems, backup)?
     + How does this impact me as a user?
   - How can I access ARCHER2 interactively and transfer data?
   - What does the ARCHER2 software environment look like and how do I access software?